+LA Galaxy star David Beckhamsays he is excited about this weekend's meeting with Philadelphia Union.
 The match gives the Galaxy a good chance to redeem themselves following the 4-1 loss to Real Salt Lake last weekend but also allows Beckham to reunite with a former opponent, Union keeper Faryd Mondragon.

 The 39-year old Colombian was in goals at the 1998 World Cup when a 23-year old Beckham bent a free-kick around the wall and in past him for a goal in the group stage of the France tournament.

 13 years on and the former England captain says he is looking forward to again meeting Mondragon, a recent addition to the Union roster, on the field of battle.